openframeworks/ofSite/_docs/application/ofBaseApp.markdown

 _summary: _

-_visible: true_
+_visible: 1_

-_advanced: true_
+_advanced: 0_

 _description: _

-This function gets called once, just at the start of the app.
-It would be a good place, for example, to allocate variables or load in any files.
+This function gets called once, at the start of the app.
+It's where you allocate variables, initialize camera communication, load data, begin communication with a local or remoate service, and generally prepare your application.